nancyhpark/84words/_words/02-mystical.md

 Although I was born in China and have become a naturalized American citizen, I can testify that I do not have the feeling that I am either Chinese or American.
 My realm is not China or America—my realm is the complicated and complicating Triune God. **I am here with the Father, with the Son, who was crucified and resurrected, and with the consummated Spirit.
 Since I am in such a Triune God, I have whatever I need.
 If I need crucifixion, I find that in this realm I have been crucified already.
 If I need resurrection, in this realm I have been resurrected already.
 Praise the Lord for such a divine and mystical realm!**

 If we had been there when the Lord Jesus spoke about believing into God and into Him, we might have said, "Lord, I want to enter into You.
 Tell me how to believe into You **."
-As the following verses reveal, for us to enter into Him He had to die and be resurrected to become the life-giving Spirit, that we may receive Him by believing into Him and calling, "O Lord Jesus."** (_The Divine and Mystical Realm_, pp. 40-41)
+As the following verses reveal, for us to enter into Him He had to die and be resurrected to become the life-giving Spirit, that we may receive Him by believing into Him and calling, "O Lord Jesus."** (_The Divine and Mystical Realm_, Chapter 3, Section 5)

 ---